-34. Project: Office 365 Training - Provide Office 365 training to faculty and staff including encouraging the use of OneDrive as the preferred option for file storage.
+Project: Office 365 Training - Provide Office 365 training to faculty and staff including encouraging the use of OneDrive as the preferred option for file storage.

-Chabot Role:Encourage faculty and staff participation in Office 365 training sessions.

-Primary Responsibility: Chabot College Leadership.

-District Role: Providing training sessions.
-Primary Responsibility: District IT.

-Impact: Improved data protection awareness among faculty and staff and increased use of OneDrive for data storage.
+- College Role: Encourage faculty and staff participation in Office 365 training sessions.
+Primary Responsibility: Chabot College Leadership and LPC College Leadership. - District Role: Providing training sessions.
+Primary Responsibility: District ITS. - Impact: Improved data protection awareness among faculty and staff and increased use of OneDrive for data storage.

-35. Project: Server Hardening - As part of a broader program to enhance IT security, the District conducts a weekly vulnerability scan of District and Chabot servers.
+Project: Server Hardening - As part of a broader program to enhance IT security, the District conducts a weekly vulnerability scan of District and college servers.

-Chabot Role:Investigate and resolve any issues discovered during the scan.

-District Role:Investigate and resolve any issues discovered during the scan.
+- College Role: Investigate and resolve any issues discovered during the scan.
+Primary Responsibility: Chabot Technology Services and LPC Technology Services. - District Role:Investigate and resolve any issues discovered during the scan.
+Primary Responsibility: District ITS System Support. - Impact: Enhanced security of District and college servers to reduce the chances of a security breach and enable District and college staff to respond in a timely manner to resolving any issues found.

+Project: Cloud Storage for Server Backup System - Expand the Unitrends backup systems of non-Banner District servers and college servers at Chabot and LPC to include cloud-based storage.

+- College Role: Work with the District to develop and implement a plan and schedule for expanding the server backup system to include cloud-based storage.
+Primary Responsibility: Chabot Technology Services and LPC Technology Services. - District Role:Work with Chabot and LPC to develop and implement a plan and schedule for expanding the server backup system to include cloudbased storage.
 Primary Responsibility: District IT System Support.

-Impact: Enhanced security of District and Chabot servers to reduce the chances of a security breach and enable District and Chabot staff to respond in a timely manner to resolving any issues found.

-36. Project: Cloud Storage for Server Backup System - Expand the Unitrends backup systems of non-Banner District servers and College servers at Chabot and LPC to include cloud-based storage.

-Chabot Role: Work with the District and LPC to develop and implement a plan and schedule for expanding the server backup system to include cloud-based storage.
-Primary Responsibility: Chabot Technology Services.

-District Role: Work with Chabot and LPC to develop and implement a plan and schedule for expanding the server backup system to include cloud-based storage.

-Primary Responsibility: District IT System Support.

-Impact: Remove the data loss risk of having only on-premise storage of server backups.
+Impact: Remove the data loss risk of having only on-premises storage of server backups.